 A stream restoration in Fairfax County helps slow and filter polluted runoff, prevents erosion, and brightens up a park.

 In Virginia Beach, cleaner water on the Lynnhaven River is supporting local businesses and a growing oyster aquaculture industry.

 In Hampton, members of First Baptist Church planted a rain garden to reduce polluted runoff and beautify the church.

 On a farm in the Shenandoah Valley, planting a buffer of native trees along a stream will reduce agricultural runoff and lead to both healthier cattle and waterways.

 In Charlottesville, a new wastewater facility has led to a cleaner Rivanna River.

 In the City of Hopewell, planting urban trees provides shade, beautifies the neighborhood, and stops polluted runoff from reaching the James River.

 Issues in this Post

-Chesapeake Clean Water Blueprint Best Management Practices Chesapeake Clean Water Blueprint Climate Change Dead Zones Eastern Oysters Fisheries Land Use Polluted Runoff Sea-Level Rise Sewage & Septic Systems Virginia's Path to Clean Water Virginia's Stormwater Local Assistance Fund Water Quality
+Chesapeake Clean Water Blueprint Chesapeake Clean Water Blueprint Climate Change Dead Zones Eastern Oysters Fisheries Land Use Runoff Pollution Sea-Level Rise Sewage & Septic Systems Virginia's Stormwater Local Assistance Fund Water Quality